-How to connect to a VPN on your Mac
+Here's how to protect yourself by connecting to a VPN on your Mac

-How do I use a VPN on my Mac?
-Let's go over the basics.

-You've gone ahead and have decided to get a VPN (Virtual Private Network) service and have chosen a VPN provider that suits your needs.
+You've gone ahead and decided to get a VPN (Virtual Private Network) service for your MacBook Pro or other Mac and have chosen one of the best VPN providers that suits your needs.
 Now what?
 You connect to it, that's what!
-And here's how you do it on your Mac.
+And here's how you do it on your Mac or any of the best Macs on the market.

-How does your VPN provider require you to connect to their servers?

 There are two main ways of connecting to your VPN service provider.
-Either by using the macOS built-in networking framework, or by using the VPN provider's own connection application.
+Either by using the macOS built-in networking framework or the VPN provider's connection application.

 How to Connect to the VPN when no third party app is provided